 On 23rd March 2018, J.K.
 Rowling announced on Twitter that the book was finally finished.
 On 10 July 2018, the publication date was announced as 18 September 2018.

-The book will consist of 656 pages, making it the longest Strike novel so far and around the same length of Harry Potter and the Goblet of Fire.
-The Lethal White audiobook will once again be narrated by Robert Glenister.
+The book consists of 656 pages, making it the longest Strike novel so far and around the same length of Harry Potter and the Goblet of Fire.

 Lethal White gained immense positive feedback from critics and book reviewers everywhere.

 The New York Times gave the book a mainly positive review, and Joan Smith of the Sunday Times said Lethal White is a “blistering piece of crime writing with real moral purpose” and that the book is “outstanding”.